 Borrowing information for faculty members.

-The Faculty Development books are a collection of teaching reference resources that are geared towards faculty members.
+The Faculty Development books are a collection of teaching reference resources specifically for faculty members.
 Faculty can check these books out of the library for 2 weeks, and students can use the books in the library.
-The Faculty Development books are located next to the MFA Desk.